LeedsCodeDojo/Recursion/Exercises.md

 Ackermann, with continuations.
 Try calling it with 3 and 12 to see if it's worked.

-### 3.1 Towers of Hannoi
+### 3.4 Towers of Hannoi

-Go and solve [this Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.
+Go and solve the [Towers of Hannoi puzzle](https://www.learneroo.com/modules/71/nodes/402) using recursion.

+### 3.5 Permutations

+Output all permutations of a passed string (or list of characters).